Events

 Fall of Baghdad (1258): The End of the Abbasid Caliphate

-eventThe fall of Baghdad in 1258 CE to the Mongol forces of Hulagu Khan marked the end of the Abbasid Caliphate and the destruction of one of the world's greatest centers of learning, fundamentally altering the course of Islamic civilization.
+eventThe fall of Baghdad in 1258 CE to the Mongol forces of Hulagu Khan ended the Abbasid Caliphate in its historic capital and devastated one of the great centers of learning and culture in the Islamic world.

 Hijra - The Migration to Medina